deavmi/homepage/content/work/_index.md

 * [iPay](https://www.ipay.co.za/) (January 2023 to _present_)
     * Prepaid electricity vending systems
     * I am the lead architect of the Hydra HES (head-end system)
+        * I designed the system from scratch
+        * Implemented the task scheduler with queue policiy support, the Hardware Abstraction Layer (HAL) and more
     * I wrote a DLT645 driver from scratch for Hydra

 ## Certifications